 When enemy health nears depletion, players can also employ the use of a rather gratuitous grab mechanic – scripted finishing moves that see you gruesomely decapitate foes and sever limbs among others.

-Felled foes, including monstrous boss battles that introduce more intricate combat challenges, drop experience points that aid you in levelling your character assortment, granting access to an ever increasing skill set that deepens battle scenarios as the game progresses.
+Felled foes, including monstrous boss battles that introduce more intricate combat challenges, drop experience points that aid you in levelling your character assortment, granting access to an ever-increasing skill set that deepens battle scenarios as the game progresses.

 Each character has their own allocation of unique skills at their disposal too, with Simon enlisting the aid of the Spirit of Schneider and Belnades, providing offensive support and automatically blocking attacks respectively.
 Meanwhile, Dracula’s “son,” Alucard, has access to Mist Form, allowing him to pass through enemies and certain doors, and an aggressive Wolf Form, whilst Trevor makes use of Light and Dark Magic, much in the same way as his father before him.

 With items also at hand – throwing axes, oil flasks, bat swarms, and boomerangs but a few – there is an enviable level of depth here, rarely having been implemented so effectively.
-Players will surely find their preferred approach to whipping enemies into shape, but there’s certainly plenty of ways to do so.
+Players will surely find their preferred approach to whipping enemies into shape, but there are certainly plenty of ways to do so.

 Collectibles also adorn Dracula’s home, with ornate chests granting immediate increases to your health, magic and ammunition capacity, scrolls left upon fallen Knight’s corpses that grant additional experience points, and bestiary entries which add 3D models of monsters for you to peruse through the main menu.